 The most common time for that flap to be disrupted is in the night while you are asleep.
 With your brain checking out, natural reflexes take over, and the instinct is to rub, so the body does just that.
 But, you can thwart the attempt with the help of LASIK recovery goggles.

-Although after surgery you won’t need goggles to play basketball anymore, they play a key role in getting you back on the court.
+Although after the surgery you won’t need goggles to play basketball anymore, they play a key role in getting you back on the court.
 Come see Dr. Eippert and the team at Lasik Vision Centers of Cleveland to get started on your road to victory over poor vision!
 Contact us today for your free consultation.